ssgwsg-acn/SFC_Payment_Gateway/README.md

 The e-Service will upload supporting documents to SSG to support the SFC claim by the user.
 The e-Service may also choose to view or cancel the user’s claim.
 All these functionalities are made available as APIs to the consuming e-Services.

-Do note that this process is applicable for every user transaction and will be performed automatically by the system.
-The different steps will be further detailed and explained in the subsequent sections.
-Additionally, the successful submission of claims by users is dependent on the completion of payment and the upload of supporting documents.
+The successful submission of claims by users is dependent on the completion of payment and the upload of supporting documents.
 All claim submissions are subjected to approval by SSG.<br><br>